RTcmix/rtcmix.github.io/reference/instruments/DMOVE.md

 p5 | wall absorption factor | 0-10 | no | no | 0 == more 'dead', 10 == more 'live'
 p6 | reverberation time | seconds | no | no | 0 - ~5 work best

-   NOTE: this subcommand is required for MPLACE to function
+   NOTE: this subcommand is required for DMOVE to function

 <span id="threshold"></span>**threshold**